 In July 1919 William C. Blackett of Massachusetts, USA became a co-founder, along with Clayton Holt Ernst and Ormond E. Loomis, of The Torbell Company, publishers of The Open Road (see Wikipedia article), a magazine for boys.
 “Torbell” was derived from the initials of the magazine and the surnames of the founders, viz.
 T[he]O[pen]R[oad]B[lackett]E[rnst]L[oomis]L[td].
 The name of the magazine was changed to The Open Road for Boys in 1925 and by 1940 its circulation had reached 301,000.
 It finally ceased publication in the 1950s.

-And in 1999 Julian Fenwick Platt, a 3xgreat-grandson of Alice Blackett, founded Third Millennium Information Ltd., a fine art publishing house.
+Julian Fenwick Platt, a 3xgreat-grandson of Alice Blackett, founded in 1999 Third Millennium Information Ltd., a fine art publishing house.
 In 2004 they published under their Third Millennium Publishing Ltd. imprint “The Ship that Came Home” by A. W. Purdue, a history of the Blackett dynasties of north-east England.

 Several Blacketts have been published authors.
 In addition to those mentioned in The Famous Blacketts, the following are examples of some of the Blacketts who have seen their works published: